-Wife filed a petition to modify child support.
-The court considered the joint income of husband and his current wife in assessing child support.
+The wife filed a petition to modify child support.
+The court considered the joint income of the husband and his current wife in assessing child support.
 Husband wanted the court to only look at his income.

-The Trial Court did consider current wife’s income, along with husband’s.
+The Trial Court did consider the current wife’s income, along with the husband’s.
 Husband appealed.
 The Appellate Court agreed with the trial court.

 Traditionally, Illinois courts have held that the financial status of a current spouse may not be considered to ascertain the ability of a party to fulfill a child support obligation.

 Nevertheless, there are instances where courts have found that equitable principles require the consideration of a new spouse’s income.

 Likewise, it is appropriate for the trial court to consider the financial resources of a noncustodial father’s new wife where her resources have been commingled with those of the noncustodial father.
 Courts also have the authority to compel parties to pay child support at a level commensurate with their earning potential.